Anti-IS coalition focusing on sealing Turkish border - U.S. envoy

 The aim is to deprive Islamic State of a smuggling route that has swollen its ranks with foreign fighters and filled its coffers with illicit trade.

-The effort comes at a time when Turkey and the U.S.-led coalition of which it is part find themselves increasingly at odds with Russia as it becomes more involved in the conflict in both Syria and Iraq.

-McGurk, who was appointed by U.S. President Barack Obama in October, said that only 30 percent of air strikes conducted by Russia in Syria targeted Islamic State and the rest hit "other armed groups".
+McGurk, who was appointed by U.S. President Barack Obama in October, also said that only 30 percent of airstrikes conducted by Russia in Syria targeted Islamic State and the rest hit "other armed groups".

 "Our air campaign in Syria, we think it's very effective and we have the data to back that up.
 The Russian air campaign has different objectives quite frankly," he said at a briefing for the media in Baghdad.